jasminabasurita/.vim/README.md

 1.  clone to user home
 2.  cd into this repo
-3.  run `./neoVimInit.sh` or `./vimInit.sh` depending on which editor you use
+3.  run `init.sh` depending on which editor you use
 4.  enjoy!